wpexpertsio/cf7-honeypot/readme.txt

 * Yep!
 New in version 1.5 of the plugin you're able to adjust the HTML by hooking the output filter for the plugin.
 See the **Installation** section for more details.

 == Changelog ==
+= 1.6.4 =
+Quick fix release to fix PHP error introduced in 1.6.3.

 = 1.6.3 =
 Updates to accommodate changes to the CF7 editor user interface.